nlpng/server-fan-control/README.md

    ```

 ## ⚙️ Configuration
-Update the following placeholders in the `fan_control.py` file or set them as environment variables in `docker-compose.yml`:
+Update the following placeholders in the `fan_control.py` file:
 - `SERVER_IP`: The IP address of the server.
 - `IDRAC_USERNAME`: The username for IPMI access.
 - `IDRAC_PASSWORD`: The password for IPMI access.